tulip-control/gr1c/doc/installation.md

 be sure that CUDD_ROOT matches where you just built CUDD; for the version used above, that would be `extern/cudd-2.5.0`.
 Second, be sure that CUDD_XCFLAGS matches XCFLAGS that you used to build CUDD.
 Finally, run `make`.
-If no errors were reported, you should be able to see the version with
+If no errors were reported, you should be able to get the version with

     $ ./gr1c -V